 Teaching Assistant for ST116 Mathematical Techniques Term 1

 Teaching Assistant for ST202 Stochastic Processes Term 2

-In my spare time I like to play/referee Handball.
+In my spare time I like to play and referee Handball.
 In 2018/19 I was the Vice President of the University of Warwick Handball Club and in 2019/20 I am the Postgraduate and Welfare Officer for the club.

 Office: B3.04, Zeeman Building